gitEricsson/Natours/readme.md

 ### The Challenge

-My goal was to recreate Jonas' Natours WebApp from scratch and make some updates to it.
+My goal was to recreate [Jonas Schmedtmann's](https://github.com/jonasschmedtmann) Natours WebApp from scratch and make some updates to it.

 Some of the challenges I faced along the way were:

 - Integrating [Flutterwave](https://developer.flutterwave.com) in place of Stripe due to accessibility issues
 - Replacing [Leaflet](https://leafletjs.com/index.html) with Mapbox as the later is now a premium tool
-- Implementing [Brevo](https://developers.brevo.com) inplace of Sendgrid due to SignUp problems encountered
+- Implementing [Brevo](https://developers.brevo.com) in place of Sendgrid due to SignUp problems encountered
 - Executing my project on [Render](https://render.com/) instead of Heroku as the free-to-deploy plan isn't available anymore
 - Bainstorming the UI design, Application Logic, and Business Logic for the updates